-Benzos Addiction Treatment
+Benzos Addiction, Withdrawal & Treatment

 Benzodiazepines belong to a class of drugs called Central Nervous System depressants, also known as tranquilizers or sedatives.
 Some of the street names for benzodiazepines include benzos, downers, and tranks.
 As they are widely available prescription medications and carry a risk of the development of substance use disorder and overdose, it is highly advisable for anyone who is struggling with benzodiazepine use to seek treatment.